PTE vs IELTS: Similarities and differences simplified

 No human person is involved in marking the PTE test.
 Learn more »

 The scoring of IELTS for Listening and Reading sections is straightforward as there are only objective questions with only one right or wrong answer for each question.
 Human examiners check the Writing and the Speaking answers.
 Answers are judged against four criteria – content, structure, vocabulary and grammar.
-For elimination of bias, the Speaking test is taped and assessed again by a separate examiner.
+To eliminate bias, the Speaking test is taped and assessed again by a separate examiner.

 PTE vs IELTS: Cost

-The standard price of scheduling a PTE test is $170.
+The standard price of scheduling a PTE test is $460 AUD.

-You can take these tests as many times as you wish.
-There is no limit.
-But since they are so expensive, you may want to triumph in the first attempt.
+You can take these tests as many times as you wish—there is no limit.
+But since they are so expensive, you may want to triumph on the first attempt.

 PTE vs IELTS: Results